ziolko/babel-plugin-auto-await/README.md

 ```

 ## Use cases
 This plugin was valuable for me in integration tests and nodejs utility scripts.
-See the `examples` directory for working code.
+See [examples](https://github.com/ziolko/babel-plugin-auto-await/tree/master/examples) for working code.

 ## Installation
 `npm install --save-dev babel-plugin-auto-await`